jju/stubbl/teams/ravenouseagles.md

 W-D-L 7-1-7

-Could make a surprise grab for the Pits Division championship but likely won't.
+We've seen the Eagles make a dashing playoff run before, and with the Spectres seemingly rolling over for the season, the regular season might give the Eagles time to develop some support for their big 3 bashers.

 ### Stars & Scrubs